Tips For Making Your Manufacturing Business Acquisition Worthy

 - Managers in place for every key function in the business.
 That means someone other than you can do quoting, talk to customers and manage both the plant floor and the office.
 If that’s not the case, start training them now.

 - Buyers see danger if they walk through your facility and every employee has white hair.
-If your entire staff retires within a few months of purchase, they’re screwed.
+If your entire staff retires within a few months of purchase, the buyer's investment is at risk.
 If the majority of your staff is close to retirement, you need to start getting some younger blood trained and ready.

 An Acquisition Worthy Facility: